How to Become a GSA Schedule Contractor

 GSA Will Review Your Offer

-Once your offer has been submitted to GSA, a contracting officer will be assigned to review it.
-The contracting officer will act as your guide through this process.
-Once the initial review has been completed, the contracting officer will negotiate the contract’s terms and conditions as well as prices of the potential contract.
+Once your offer has been submitted to GSA, a Contracting Officer (CO) will be assigned to review it.
+The CO will act as your official GSA guide through this process.
+Once the initial review has been completed, the CO will negotiate the contract’s terms and conditions as well as prices of the potential contract.
 If all requirements are met and the prices are fair and reasonable, your contract will be awarded.

 What Do I Need to Do to Maintain My GSA Contract?

-Getting your GSA Contract is only the first step to being a successful GSA Schedule Contractor.
+Getting your GSA Schedule contract is only the first step to being a successful GSA Schedule contractor.
 Often, after a contract is awarded, an industry partner will need to modify contract information.
 Maintaining your contract is just as important as getting a schedule in the first place!

 1. Compliance and Support